New patient visiting restrictions during COVID-19 outbreak, as of April 10, 2020

 To keep our patients and staff safe, visitors are asked to respect the following new arrangements:

-Visits to all adult inpatient wards are suspended with immediate effect.
+Visits to all inpatient wards, including Critical Care and Intensive Care, are suspended with immediate effect.

-Exceptions may also be made for relatives collecting patients who are ready to leave hospital.
+Visiting may also be allowed to collect patients who are ready for discharge from hospital.

 Single birthing partner and sole visitor for maternity areas